LaWebcapsule/directus9/directus/readme.md

 **This repository is a fork of the Directus 9.
 Directus 9 was under BSL license and so is this repository.
 As Directus 10 is no more openSource, this repository aims to maintain an openSource version of Directus 9**

+## Scope of the fork

+Our main goal with this repository is to release security updates and some fixes of the directus 9 version.
+All contributions are welcome.

+:exclamation: :construction_worker: The documentation is provided in the state it was for the directus 9 version and has link toward the directus platform.
+However the directus platform is now in v10 and the informations you can find there may not be reliable for the v9.

 ## Introduction